pivotal-cf/docs-ops-guide/single-component.html.md

+---
-## Understanding the Effects of Single Components on a PCF Upgrade ##
+title: Understanding the Effects of Single Components on a PCF Upgrade
+---

 The [Resource Config page](../getstarted/index.html#configure-er) of Pivotal Elastic Runtime shows the 24 components that the Ops Manager Director installs.
 You can specify the number of instances for 11 of the components.
 We deliver the remaining 13 resources as single components, meaning that they have a preconfigured and unchangeable value of one instance.